TerrenceHo/NeuralNets/SimpleNeuralNet/README.md

 - Activation Functions:
     - Softmax and derivative
     - Tanh and derivative
-    - Make passing in activation functions functional
+    - ~~make passing in activation functions functional~~
+    - Pass activation functions into the cache to make it easily retrievable
 - Gradient Descent:
     - Momentum
     - Minibatch